KNHL: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In September 2005, KHAS-TV began operating NBC Weather Plus (known as "News 5 Weather Plus") on digital subchannel 5.2 and until 2008, it was the only Hoak Media-owned NBC affiliate to carry the network when it was dropped due to NBCUniversal's purchase of The Weather Channel.
 In September 2010, KHAS-TV digital subchannel 5.2 switched from a standard-definition simulcast to This TV.
 It identified locally as "This Nebraska".
 On November 1, 2013, KHAS replaced This TV with Cozi TV.

 Analog-to-digital conversion

 KNHL (as KHAS-TV) shut down its analog signal, over VHF channel 5, on December 1, 2008.
 The station's digital signal relocated from its pre-transition UHF channel 21 to VHF channel 5.
-Due to Nebraska's cold winter weather, the station elected to make the transition early rather than on the national February 17, 2009 analog shutoff date.
-The digital signal on channel 5 is one of only 48 US full-power stations to broadcast digitally using a low-VHF/Band I channel.
+Due to Nebraska's cold winter weather, the station elected to make the transition early rather than on the national February 17, 2009, analog shutoff date.
+The digital signal on channel 5 is one of only 48 full-power stations in the United States to broadcast digitally using a low-VHF/Band I channel.